EduardoTrevino/EduardoTrevino/README.md

 - 👋 Hi, I’m @EduardoTrevino
-- 🌱 I’m currently a Masters student at Carnegie Mellon
+- 🌱 I’m currently an Applied AI Engineer at Idaho National Laboratory.
+Previously studied AI at Carnegie Mellon University
-- 👀 My interests are in Artifical Intelligence, Blockchain Technology, Quantum Computing (HPC), Virtual/Extended/Augmented Realities, Simulations,            Financal technology, Operating Systems, Deep learning, NLP, Computer Vision, and CNN's, Large langage models (LLMS), and Educational Technology
+- 👀 My interests are in Applied Artifical Intelligence, Deep learning, NLP, , Large langage models (LLMS)
 - 💞️ I’m looking to collaborate on any projects were I can learn, grow some skills, and connect!
 - 📫 You can reach me at my school mail eatrevin@cs.cmu.edu, or my personal email at realeddietrevino@gmail.com